In September 2018 I began looking for ways to deliver some basic training on visual literacy and storytelling via a mobile App.

-This mobile App is visually-embedding, multi-media and multi-layered.
+My App is visually-embedding, multi-media and multi-layered.

-It facilitates a renewed appreciation of the storytelling capabilities of each and every image.
+to facilitate a renewed appreciation of the storytelling capabilities of each and every image.

-It advances professional and public awareness and social advocacy on the changed space, role and dynamics of today’s visual storytelling.
+finally, to advance professional and public awareness and social advocacy on the changed space, role and dynamics of today’s visual storytelling.

-Through its interactive features, the Meta-Image expands and empowers the digital photograph by incorporating – for instance – debates on its finalised design, the ethics of its aesthetics and the explanation of particular storytelling techniques.
+Through its interactive features, the Meta-Image App expands and empowers the digital photograph by incorporating – for instance – debates on its finalised design, the ethics of its aesthetics and the explanation of particular storytelling techniques.

-In so doing, it is hoped, the Meta-Image App will prompt mobile users to engage the complexities of today’s visual cultures, and learn from them as they use their smartphones camera.
+In so doing, it is hoped, the Meta-Image App will prompt users to engage the complexities of today’s visual cultures, and learn from them as they use their smartphones camera.

 In November 2017 I presented my research in an academic paper.
 The framework of the QHT’s bid is available here.